agc93/beatvortex/docs/content/en/docs/developer/_index.md

 1. **I'm not a developer**: This is just something I'm doing in my spare time, so don't expect super-high-quality code.
 I'll happily take fixes, though!
 1. **Working with Vortex is weird**: There's quite a few quirks of the codebase that exist because of unfathomably mystifying behaviour in Vortex's extension API.
 1. **There are definitely missing edge cases**: This started out as a basic prototype, so error handling and edge cases are definitely not at the standard we'd like.
+1. **We can't change BeatMods**: More generally speaking, stuff like BeatMods, BeatSaver, BeastSaber and ModelSaber are important resources that we're just consuming.
+Also, yeah, BeatMods does weird shit.